Hiurge/chess-moves-combinatorics/README.md

-# Counting possible board moves
+# Collecting all possible combinations on chessboard for:
-- for any combination of checkers
+- any combination of figures
-- for any size of chessboard
+- any size of chessboard
-- bit of performance tunning

-PS: bigger chessboards (8+) and pieces numbers (10+) might take a while to copute.
+There was a bit of performance tunning hovewer bigger chessboards (8+) and pieces numbers (10+) might take a while to copute.